Yashwanth-PS/LLD_Projects/src/readMe.md

 1] Create the Pen Service Object
 2] Create the Pen Controller Object
-    - Pass the Pen Service Object while creating the Pen Controller Object 3] Create the Handle the User Actions using the Pen Controller Object
+    - Pass the Pen Service Object while creating the Pen Controller Object 3] Handle the User Actions using the Pen Controller Object